Hydration Strategies for Strongman

 • Endurance performance

-Sodium, potassium, and other key minerals must be replenished to maintain output.
+Sodium, potassium, and the other key minerals have to be replenished to maintain your output.

 Hydration Before Training